sedostheatre/sedos.co.uk/input/news/2023-04-29-noda-london-district-winners-list-2023.md

 **Our winners are:**

-The Sybil Conway Award for Best Female Character in a Play: Jess Rogers as Connie in *The Effect*
+The Sybil Conway Award for best female character in a play: Jess Rogers as Connie in *[The Effect](https://www.sedos.co.uk/shows/2023-the-effect)*

-The Charles Sumner Award for the Best Male Character in a Play: Chris de Pury as Antonio Salieri in *Amadeus*
+The Charles Sumner Award for the best male character in a play: Chris de Pury as Antonio Salieri in *[Amadeus](https://www.sedos.co.uk/shows/2022-amadeus)*

-The Pat Redhead Award for Best Drama: *Amadeus*
+The Pat Redhead Award for best drama: *Amadeus*

-The Joe Putnam Award for Best Musical: *Carrie*
+The Joe Putnam Award for best musical: *[Carrie](https://www.sedos.co.uk/shows/2022-carrie-the-musical)*

 **Nomination for:**

-NODA London Flame Awards for Inspirational Contribution to the Pursuit of Excellence in Theatre and Enhancement of the overall Theatrical experience: Sedos
+NODA London Flame Awards for inspirational contribution to the pursuit of excellence in Theatre and enhancement of the overall theatrical experience: Sedos

 **Shortlisted for:**